-In this new year announcement, CJ Menon also spoke about the need to review whether opportunity could be opened up for regulation of alternative legal service providers.
+In this new year announcement, CJ Menon also spoke about the need to review whether opportunity to opened up for regulation of alternative legal service providers.
 This could be a revolutionary point in history for New Law providers in Singapore and could address the need for wider skill-sets and knowledge from the legal profession.

 What came first: the chicken, or the egg?

 It is tricky to decipher whether the demand for New Law providers initially came from companies, or if New Law providers offered a product to companies they didn’t realise they could have.
 However, whichever was first, what it does create is a virtuous circle, where the demand and fulfilment of New Law legal services is growing bigger in Asia-Pacific and around the world.
 This is arguably down to the increasing globalisation and tech innovation which is closing boundaries in very positive ways but which also presents challenges.
 Around the world there has been an opening up of the profession, with legal education, law firms and new law providers as well as their clients realising that in order to address these complicated modern challenges, a lawyer / legal consultant with a wider skill set, expertise and experience is highly beneficial.
 For example in 2021, the UK will replace the LPC with the Solicitors Qualifying Examination.
-It is being introduced with the aim of hoping to attract a wider pool of candidates and increase diversity.
+It aim to attract a wider pool of candidates and increase diversity.